 Decisions that may be appealed to the SBSA:

-Hearings are usually scheduled between three (3) to six (6) months after receipt of the appeal.
+Hearings are usually scheduled between four (4) to eights (8) months after receipt of the appeal, but can take longer.
 Most hearings are scheduled in the Fall/Winter Terms.
 They are rarely scheduled in Spring/Summer.

 Why does it take this long to schedule a hearing?
 The Respondent must provide a response to the appeal, which usually takes at least four (4) weeks.
 Scheduling can only begin after both parties’ submissions have been received because the number of witnesses testifying determines how much time is required for the hearing; and if the parties have Legal Counsel/Advisor, their availability will also affect the scheduling process.